Space medicine: Sleep disorders

+Spaceflight has been observed to disrupt physiological processes that influence sleep patterns in human beings.
+Astronauts exhibit asynchronized cortisol rhythmicity, dampened diurnal fluctuations in body temperature, and diminished sleep quality.
+Sleep pattern disruption in astronauts is a form of extrinsic (environmentally caused) circadian rhythm sleep disorder.

 Spaceflight analogues

 Biomedical research in space is expensive and logistically and technically complicated, and thus limited.
-Conducting medical research in space alone will not provide humans with the depth of knowledge needed to ensure the safety of inter-planetary travellers.
+Conducting medical research in space alone will not provide humans with the depth of knowledge needed to ensure the safety of inter-planetary travelers.
 Complementary to research in space is the use of spaceflight analogues.
 Analogues are particularly useful for the study of immunity, sleep, psychological factors, human performance, habitability, and telemedicine.
 Examples of spaceflight analogues include confinement chambers (Mars-500), sub-aqua habitats (NEEMO), and Antarctic (Concordia Station) and Arctic FMARS and (Haughton–Mars Project) stations.

 Space medicine careers

+Physicians in space medicine generally work in operations or research at NASA or, more recently, space companies that are flying private or commercial astronauts or spaceflight participants.

+Research physicians study specific space medical problems, such as the Space Associated Neuro-ocular Syndrome, or focus on medical capabilities for future deep space exploration missions.
+Research physicians do not have clinical responsibilities in the care of astronauts and thereby are often not specialty-trained in Space Medicine.